robOcity/robocity.github.com/content/posts/college_town_home_prices_during_recession.md

 category: Data Science
 tags: pandas, statistics, analysis wrangling, seaborn, scipy.stats, ttest_ind, boxplot, violinplot, timeseries, quarterly data, quarter, datetime, datetimeindex, read_csv, read_excel

-During recession home prices suffer.
+During a recession, home prices suffer.
 How do college towns compare to other communities?
 Let's find out.
-But first a few definitions.
+But first, a few definitions.

 * A _quarter_ is a specific three month period, Q1 is January through March, Q2 is April through June, Q3 is July through September, Q4 is October through December.

-* A _recession_ is defined as starting with two consecutive quarters of GDP decline, and ending with two consecutive quarters of GDP growth.
+* A _recession_ is defined as starting with two consecutive quarters of GDP decline and ending with two consecutive quarters of GDP growth.

-* A _recession bottom_ is the quarter within a recession which had the lowest GDP.
+* A _recession bottom_ is the quarter within a recession, that had the lowest GDP.

-* A _university town_ is a city which has a high percentage of college students compared to the total population of the city.
+* A _university town_ is a city that has a high percentage of college students compared to the total population of the city.

 ## Hypothesis

-**College towns have their mean housing prices less effected by recessions.
+**College towns have their mean housing prices less affected by recessions.
 Run a t-test to compare the ratio of the mean price of houses in university towns the quarter before the recession starts compared to the recession bottom.
-Values less than one show home price increases and greater than one show home price declines.**
+Values less than one show home price increases, and values greater than one, show home price declines.**

 ## Data

 * From the [Zillow research data site](http://www.zillow.com/research/data/) there is housing data for the United States.
-In particular the data file for [all homes at a city level](http://files.zillowstatic.com/research/public/City/City_Zhvi_AllHomes.csv), ```zillow_homes_prices_by_city.csv```, has median home sale prices at a fine grained level.
+In particular, the data file for [all homes at a city level](http://files.zillowstatic.com/research/public/City/City_Zhvi_AllHomes.csv), ```zillow_homes_prices_by_city.csv```, has median home sale prices at a fine-grained level.

-* From the Wikipedia page on college towns is a list of [college towns in the United States](https://en.wikipedia.org/wiki/List_of_college_towns#College_towns_in_the_United_States) which has been pasted into the file ```college_towns.txt```.
+* From the Wikipedia page on college towns is a list of [college towns in the United States](https://en.wikipedia.org/wiki/List_of_college_towns#College_towns_in_the_United_States)  and saved as ```college_towns.txt```.

 * From Bureau of Economic Analysis, US Department of Commerce, the [GDP over time](http://www.bea.gov/national/index.htm#gdp) of the United States in current dollars (use the chained value in 2009 dollars), in quarterly intervals, in the file ```gdplev.xls```.
-For this project, I will only look at GDP data from the first quarter of 2000 onward.
+For this project, I only look at GDP data from the first quarter of 2000 onward.

 ```python